2019 Black History Theme:

 Embassy Suites by Hilton in North Charleston, SC

-The 2019 ASALH Academic Program Committee invites proposals for individual papers, entire sessions, presentations, performances, films, round-tables, workshops, conversations, or alternative formats dealing with the 2019 theme, “Black Migrations.”
+The 2019 ASALH Academic Program Committee invites comprehensive proposals for individual papers, panels, performances, films, round-tables, workshops, conversations, or alternative formats focused on the 2019 theme, “Black Migrations.”